Sg article get fired up masthead

 1. CPF funds

 You can think of CPF funds as a kind of forced savings for your retirement.
 Each month, both you and your employer contribute a significant portion of your income to CPF i.e. you contribute 20%, while your employer contributes 17%1.
 You may not realise it, but over time, you will start to see the fruits of your CPF account.
 What’s more, your CPF also earns a pretty attractive interest rate — at a minimum of 2.5% p.a1.
-That’s higher than most savings accounts in the market and it definitely beats inflation rates.
+That’s higher than most savings accounts in the market and it definitely counters inflation rates.

 2. Higher savings rate in Singapore